 - Who is expected to attend mourning ceremonies, and how are attendees expected to dress and act?

 - Are gifts, flowers, or other offerings expected?

 - What special days or dates will be significant for the bereaved family?

 - What types of verbal or written condolence are considered appropriate?

-To find out more about the customs and mourning practices of a person from another culture, consider talking to someone who shares that cultural background, looking for books at your local library, or searching for information on the Internet.
+To find out more about the customs and mourning practices of a person from another culture, consider talking with someone who shares that cultural background, looking for books at your local library, or searching for information on the Internet.